oss-generic/process/codingstandards/coding-standards-java.md

 Line, AudioSystem
 ```

-Common practice in the Java development community and also the class naming convention used by Sun for the Java core packages.

 **3. Variable names must be in mixed case starting with lower case.**

 ```java
 line, audioSystem
 ```
-Common practice in the Java development community and also the naming convention for variables used by Sun for the Java core packages.
-Makes variables easy to distinguish from types, and effectively resolves potential naming collision as in the declaration `Line line`;

 **4. Names representing constants (final variables) or enum constants must be all uppercase using underscore to separate words.**

 ```java
 MAX_ITERATIONS, COLOR_RED
 ```
-Common practice in the Java development community and also the naming convention used by Sun for the Java core packages.
-You can do this easily in Eclipse by right clicking on the value you want to make a constant and selecting `Refactor->Extract Constant` .

 **5. Names representing methods must be verbs and written in mixed case starting with lower case.**